Mr-Explorer142/Tailwind-CSS-Setup-Template/readme.md

 To start a quick Tailwind setup, just clone the repo and start building your design.
-Don't remember to change the given colors in "Tailwind.config.js" file.
-I just added that to show a demo.
-Do it now !
+Don't forget to change the given colors in "Tailwind.config.js" file.
+I just added those colors to show a demo.
+Modify the settings according to your preference.